 - Jumper cables – Nothing is worse than having a car that would run and drive just fine if only it would start.
 Dead batteries are ultra common during the frozen months of the year.

-- Flares, reflectors and fluorescent flags – Be sure you have a way to let other motorists and emergency crews know where you are.
+- Flares, reflectors and fluorescent flags – Be sure you have a way to let other motorists and emergency service crews know where you are.
 In blizzard conditions these markers may be the difference in being found or spending the night in a ditch.

 Driving in winter requires an extra skill set as well.
 You may be only taking a short trip to the grocery store, but may be required to handle your ride like a rally car.
 It should go without saying, but be sure you accelerate, decelerate and drive slower than you would during the rest of the year.
 Most accidents caused during the winter were started by one of these three culprits.